 - In the left menu, click Advanced Routing.

 - In the IPv4 Routing Table section, click + to add a route:

 - Target Network Address – Enter the network in CIDR format.
 E.g.,

 - Route Type – Select direct attached network.

 - Trust Level – Select the trust level.
 Your network will automatically be connected to the corresponding network objects.
-Use Untrusted for WAN connections, Trusted for LAN connections.
+Use Untrusted for WAN connections, and Trusted for LAN connections.

 - (optional) Advertise Route – To propagate this network route via the OSPF/RIP/BGP service, select Yes.
 For more information, see Dynamic Routing Protocols (OSPF/RIP/BGP)

 - Click Send Changes and Activate.

 After you have configured the network route, you must activate your new network configuration.

 - Go to CONTROL > Box.